 Instructions

-2. In a large skillet, cook the ground beef over medium-high heat until browned.
+2. In a large oven-safe skillet, heat olive oil over medium-high heat.
+Add the ground beef and cook, breaking it apart, until deeply browned.
 Drain off any excess fat.

-3. Add the chopped onion and bell pepper to the skillet and cook for 5-7 minutes, until softened.
-Stir in the minced garlic and cook for 1 more minute until fragrant.
+3. Add the chopped onion to the skillet and cook for 5-7 minutes until softened.
+Stir in the minced garlic and tomato paste, and cook for another 1-2 minutes until the paste darkens.

-7. Sprinkle the remaining 1/2 cup of cheese over the top.
+6. Sprinkle the shredded cheddar cheese evenly over the top.

-8. Bake, uncovered, for 25-30 minutes, or until the casserole is hot, bubbly, and the cheese is golden brown.
+7. Bake for 15-20 minutes, or until the casserole is hot and bubbly and the cheese is melted and golden brown.

-9. Let the casserole rest for 10 minutes before serving.
+8. Let the casserole rest for 5-10 minutes before serving.
+Garnish with fresh parsley.

 Notes